 The business plan includes your financial details and projections.
 Many new business owners miss this most important step.
 Without laying the plan to your financials, your chances of failure are doubled.
 The reason is simple – by not managing the limited funds you are undoubtedly working with, they will be depleted quicker than you anticipate and your sales may not be where they need to be for the business to be self sustaining (i/e: profitable).

 Step 5 – Set Up Your Business

 Here’s where the rubber meets the road.
-With your well thought out plan in place, it’s time to take action and start putting the pieces together.
-Many of these pieces can and should come together about the same time so you’ll find yourself very busy.
+With your well thought out plan in place, take action to start putting the pieces together.
+Many of these pieces will come together about the same time so you’ll find yourself very busy.

 - Choose your business name